NVIDIA/aistore/docs/cli/advanced.md

 `ais advanced remove-from-smap DAEMON_ID`

-Immediately remove a node from the cluster map.
-The primary proxy cannot be removed.
+Immediately remove node from the cluster map.

-In case of target, immediate removal may result in data loss because due to all the node's data become inaccessible.
+Beware!
+When the node in question is ais target, the operation may (and likely will) result in a data loss that cannot be undone.
+Use decommission and start/stop maintenance operations to perform graceful removal.

+Any attempt to remove from the cluster map `primary` - ais gateway that currently acts as the primary (aka leader) - will fail.

 ### Examples